-Top Puerto Rican officials resigns over profanity-laced chat
+Top Puerto Rican officials resign over profanity-laced chat

 Martin tweeted that the governor “lacks the abilities of a true leader, who inspires, stimulates and guides by example so that our people attain a higher level of life.”

+Rosselló has also lost the support of top members from his pro-statehood party, including the presidents of Puerto Rico’s Senate and House of Representatives and the Federation of Mayors of his New Progressive Party.

-Rosselló, who faces other troubles, has said he will not resign.
+Rosselló has said he will not resign.

+The turmoil comes as Puerto Rico battles a 13-year recession, a debt crisis and tries to from devastating hurricanes in 2017.

 Days earlier, FBI agents arrested Julia Keleher, Puerto Rico’s former education secretary, and five others on charges of steering federal money to unqualified, politically connected contractors.